-Cramps and tummy aches are two issues women deal with on a regular basis due to hormone fluctuations and stress, but they can happen to both men and women if a stomach bug is a cause.
+Cramps and tummy aches are two issues women deal with regularly due to hormone fluctuations and stress, but they can happen to both men and women if a stomach bug is a cause.
 Our digestive systems normally allow us to eat what we please, but at times they can seem quite demanding or uncooperative!
 When those times arrive, it’s important to give your tummy some special love.
 Eating foods that are hard-to-digest on an already testy tummy is bound to lead to hours of pain, misery, and can even lead to gut inflammation.
-It’s common knowledge to lay off the greasy and heavier foods when cramps and digestion take over, but what many people don’t know, however, is what to actually eat besides just broth and soup until it passes.
+It’s common knowledge to lay off the greasy and heavier foods when cramps and digestion take over, but what many people don’t know, however, is what to eat besides just broth and soup until it passes.

 If you’re generally hungry or haven’t eaten in a few hours, it’s important to give your body whole foods however possible.
-Many of them contain certain vitamins and minerals that not only support your health but can also aid in the relief process too.
+Many of them contain certain vitamins and minerals that not only Support your health but can also aid in the relief process too.

 Here are some top picks to choose when you have cramps, along with why they work, and the best ways to enjoy them when you’re feeling under the weather.